USS Chung-Hoon: Service history

-In September 2006, Chung-Hoon served as host ship to the Chinese People's Liberation Army Navy's (PLAN) Luhu-class destroyer Qingdao during Qingdao's visit to Pearl Harbor.
+In September 2006 Chung-Hoon served as host ship to the Chinese People's Liberation Army Navy's (PLAN) Luhu-class destroyer Qingdao during Qingdao's visit to Pearl Harbor.
 The two ships conducted communications and mobility exercises on 10 September 2006.
 According to Xinhua News Agency, it was the first such exercise by USN and PLAN ships and the first visit by a Chinese navy ship to a U.S. state in six years.

-On 20 January 2009, Chung-Hoon departed Pearl Harbor for a scheduled deployment with the Boxer Expeditionary Strike Group.
+On 20 January 2009 Chung-Hoon departed Pearl Harbor for a scheduled deployment with the Boxer Expeditionary Strike Group.

-On 12 March 2009, Fox News reported that Chung-Hoon was escorting the surveillance vessel USNS Impeccable after the latter was involved in an incident with Chinese vessels in waters 75 mi south of Hainan.
+On 8 March 2009 Chung-Hoon was escorting the surveillance vessel USNS Impeccable after the latter was involved in an incident with Chinese vessels in waters 75 mi south of Hainan.

-In 2010, the ship assisted the Philippine Navy in the Sulu Sea in operations against Islamic militants.
+In 2010 the ship assisted the Philippine Navy in the Sulu Sea in operations against Islamic militants.
 After returning to Pearl Harbor, the ship redeployed to the western Pacific beginning on 1 June 2011.